jzeuner/konbata/README.md

 ---
 #### What is it?
 Konbata is a python libary, that allows you to covert a file.
-It transforms the input format into the output format, by using an internal data structure.
+It formats the content of the input file into the output format, by using an internal data structure.

 At least, this is the goal of the project.
 It can also be used as an tool in the terminal.

-#### Open Questions
-I am not sure, if I clearly understand the difference between convert and format.
-For me, both verbs are used to describe the transformation of one state into another.
-If you know better, let me know!
-I am curious to hear your explanation.
-Until now, both definitions are used equally.

 #### Why does the world need this?
-Simple, there are just to many file formats (see some file formats below).
+Simple, there are just too many file formats (see some file formats below).
 And almost every tool needs its data in another file format.
 This is where konbata comes in place, it serves as interface between tools and file formats.